Welcome to the DC Statehood Coalition

 NEWS FROM THE 51st STATE

 DC residents came out in force on Monday, February 13 to rally against a House disapproval resolution designed to overturn DC's Death With Dignity Act passed in December 2016.
-The disapproval resolution passed markup in the House Oversight Committee on a largely party-line vote, with former Oversight Committee Chair Rep. Darrell Issa (CA-49) voting no. (Similar laws already exist in the states of CA, CO, OR, VT and WA, where Congress is prohibited from overturning local laws.)
-DC activists returned to Congress for a citizen lobby day on Wednesday, February 15, meeting with over 40 House and Senate offices to discuss our concerns in advance of the reintroduction of the DC Statehood bill.
+The disapproval resolution passed markup in the House Oversight Committee on a largely party-line vote, with former Oversight Committee Chair Rep. Darrell Issa (CA-49) the lone no vote among the Republicans.
+(Similar laws already exist in the states of CA, CO, OR, VT and WA, where Congress is prohibited from overturning local laws.)
+DC activists returned to Congress for (should-be-)citizen lobby days on February 15 and June 12, meeting with upwards of 80 House and Senate offices to discuss our concerns and to explain the bill.

 Check out our 51st State video!